dseisun/tableau_admin/readme.md

 Export only the XML from Tableau Workbooks and data sources, and tries to insert the datasources into a database.
 Currently set up for Vertica.
 Needs to be abstracted for more export options

         $ python tableau_export_datascources.py

+# subscriptions

+This is a full framework for emailing reports to users.
+Some of the features:
+	- Email multiple users
+	- Each email may contain multiple dashboards from multiple different workbooks
+	- (Slightly) intelligent caching.
+If a report is going to many users, it only pulls it down once.
+	- Filtered subscriptions.
+This solves for: User A is only supposed to see data for California, and User B data for Wisconsin
+	- Dynamic Filters (Sort of).
+Ex: Report can always be filtered to show only last saturday's data.

+This is complex enough that it has its own readme in the subscriptions directory (readme.txt)

 ##queries